 Advanced Family Therapy will offer students the experience of applying and integrating advanced thinking and analytic skills to the practice of family therapy.
 The course will integrate advanced knowledge with practice through clinical experiences and teaching of theories.

-MF 777 Advanced Entrepreneurship in MFT: 3 semester hours
+MF 782 Advanced Models of Couples Therapy: 3 semester hours